sharpcoding/key-value-state-container/README.md

 - there are two screens:
   - the Working Tasks Screen (tasks with `todo`, `in-progress`, `done` statuses)
   - the Archived Tasks Screen (tasks with `archived` status)
-  - the archived tasks functionality is not 100% implemented right now; once archived, it cannot be undone
+  - the archived tasks functionality is not 100% implemented right now
+  - once task is archived, it cannot be undone
 - the Working Tasks Screen can be filtered by
   - task name
   - task status